lindenmp/rs-fMRI/README.md

 ## func

-The **func** subdirectory contains matlab functions and shell scripts needed for the repo
+The **func** subdirectory contains Matlab functions and shell scripts needed for the repo

 `antsRegistrationSyN.sh` and `antsRegistrationSyNQuick.sh` are copyright (c) 2009-2013 ConsortiumOfANTS.
 All rights reserved.